About Jimmy Nguyen

 Pursuing his interest in communication and media, Jimmy graduated magna cum laude from the University of California, Los Angeles with a B.A. in Communication Studies, specialization in mass communications.
 Jimmy received a full scholarship to attend law school at the University of Southern California, where he graduated in 1995 as the youngest member of his class.
 There, he continued his winning ways, becoming champion and then chair of the Hale Moot Court Honors Program.
 Nationally, Jimmy won the 1995 Jerome Prince National Evidence Moot Court Competition held at Brooklyn Law School, and was named Best Oralist in the Final Round.

-Today, Jimmy is a partner in a major corporate law firm, where he helps business clients find success with innovation.
-He works with major corporations and emerging companies on the digital media, intellectual property, advertising, and privacy issues triggered by the rapid advancement of technology.
+Over a 21-year legal career, Jimmy was a partner in three major U.S. law firms, most recently at Davis Wright Tremaine LLP.
+He worked with major corporations and emerging companies on the digital media, intellectual property, advertising, and privacy issues triggered by the rapid advancement of technology.
+Jimmy is also a Certified Information Privacy Professional/U.S.

-Jimmy has also used his legal skills to help people who have been oppressed.
+During his law firm career, Jimmy used his legal skills to help people who have been oppressed.
 For example, he worked pro bono to secure political asylum in the U.S. for a woman from the Democratic Republic of Congo being persecuted in her home country because her children were half-Rwandan.

 When Lawdragon named Jimmy one of the 500 Leading Lawyers in America, it summed him up well as a “dynamo talent.”
 One Lawdragon reviewer describes him as “an outstanding litigator, who writes and argues orally exceptionally well.”